 WSU students do not need to submit transcripts as they are in the my.WSU system.

-The pharmacy admissions committee will review applications and invite qualified candidates for an interview on WSU Health Science campus in the spring.
-Students typically receive a decision within two weeks of their interview.
+The pharmacy admissions committee will review applications and invite qualified candidates for Save-a-Seat preview day on WSU Health Science campus in the spring.

 Once you have been saved a seat

 - Complete the pre-pharmacy requirements